How Much Does Content Marketing Cost?

 - Fewer means of tracking and analyzing results

 The next question is, "How much does digital marketing cost?"
 Digital marketing tends to account for up to 80% of total marketing budgets.
+Content creation is a big part of this investment, in both time and dollars!

 Content writing, which includes articles, blogs, and other written material, is a solid, go-to choice when it comes to content marketing.
 You can manage content creation yourself, but with the variety of content creators available, many businesses prefer to outsource their content writing.